BigPolarBear1/Factorization/README.md

+Just the irony if it all.
+I dont need much.
+I dont want to be rich.
+It would cost a country literally nothing to pay me for my research.
+Not even a dent in your budgets.
+For over a year I have been saying this.
+I told the FBI a year ago I was working on this.
+And ever since, I have been telling everyone.
+I got treated like im insane, worthless, clueless.. you are all walking into the biggest strategic mistake of your lifes.
+And I dont feel happy about it, I feel sad, bc I lost so much while working on this.
+And nothing is going to bring those things back.

 I know exactly why I am treated this way.
 Despite being one of the most competent researchers in infosec.
 Its bc of who I am.
 People cant stand people like me succeeding in life.
 They rather I dissappear in mental institutes.
 Right now, I will move to Russia if they show interest in my work and can garantuee security.
 Im tired of being humiliated this way, especially by my home country.
 I will leave this place permanently one way or another.
 As a matter of fact.
 I am willing to tear up my Belgian passport, renounce my citizenship and get a passport in another country.
 I am serious.
 I am very angry, bc I have been telling people to take my work serious for over a year, and nothing happened.